nuriel77/iri-playbook/docs/installation.rst

 Installation
 ************

-The recommend way to install is using the :ref:`getting_started_quickly`.
+The **proper** way to install the node is using the :ref:`getting_started_quickly`.

-I strongly recommend **not** to install using the manual method unless you feel comfortable and experienced enough to work with Linux.

-To prepare for running the automated "playbook" from this repository you require some basic packages, as shown below.
+The following documentation is provided as reference for those with good experience with Linux and Ansible.

 Update System Packages
 ======================

+To prepare for running the automated "playbook" from this repository you require some basic packages, as shown below.

 For **Ubuntu/Debian** we type: